 Log file Description

 audit.log Logs audit events such as:

+Logging in and out of the application

+Impersonating another user

+Switching organizations

-Logging in and out of the application Impersonating another user Switching organizations Accessing the administrator portal Changes to the configuration and settings of Contrast by a SuperAdmin account User account service issues (locked accounts, password changed, etc.) Deleting traces Changes to a license or an expired license notification API Key changes
+Accessing the administrator portal

+Changes to the configuration and settings of Contrast by a SuperAdmin account

+User account service issues (locked accounts, password changed, etc.)

+Deleting traces Changes to a lineage or an expired lineage netification.

+Changes to a license or an expired license notificationAPI Key changes

 console.log Default application event log

 contrast-error.log Logs messages printed to stderr

-Log file Description

 contrast-stdout.log Logs messages printed to stdout

 contrast.log Like Tomcat's stdout or console log, contrast.log shows most key events happening inside Contrast to inform or help with debugging.
 It includes information about:

-• applications
+applications

 • servers

-libraries
+• libraries

 • traces

 • users

 Java stack traces for debugging purposes when a server exception takes place

 security-events.log Formerly the esapi.log , this log file is used for capturing key events from Contrast, such as the loading of a given property file.

 migration.log Contains a summary of all database migrations that occur against the Contrast application between updates.
 It references the Contrast version, the migration script that ran and the status of the script.